lukeg101/lplzoo/SKI/README.md

 ## Syntax

-We base the language on the BNF for the untyped calculus:
+We base the language on the BNF for the SKI calculus:

 TODO

 However we adopt the standard bracketing conventions to eliminate ambiguity in the parser.
-Concretly, the parser implements the non-ambiguous grammar as follows:
+Concretely, the parser implements the non-ambiguous grammar as follows:

 TODO

 Some notes about the syntax:

-- Variables are positive integers (including zero) as this is easy to for Haskell to process, and for me implement variable generation.
+- Variables are positive integers (including zero) as this is easy to for Haskell to process, and for me to implement.
 This is isomorphic to a whiteboard treatment using characters.
 Some treatments of the SKI calculus omit variables, but as long as there is no notion of binding it should be ok.
-- Nested terms may not require brackets: `((S K) K) 1` and follows the convention application being left associative where `S K K 1` is the same as `((S K) K) 1` but not `S (K (K 1))`.
+- Nested terms may not require brackets and follows the convention of application being left associative where `S K K 1` is the same as `((S K) K) 1`, but not `S (K (K 1))`.
 - Whitespace does not matter, except in between application where a minimumum of one space is needed.
 - Non-terminating terms require you to quit with `Ctrl+C` or whatever your machine uses to interupt computations.
 - This grammar left-recursive and non-ambiguous.